 What does a heart attack feel like?

-During a heart attack chest pain can be very severe or it can start off as a dull pain or ache.
-It's sometimes described as a ‘heaviness, burning, tightness, constriction or squeezing sensation’ or as a ‘heavy weight or pressure’.
-For some people chest pain can feel similar to indigestion or heartburn.
+The most common sign of a heart attack is chest pain or tightness that doesn't go away.
+This sensation often starts in the middle of your chest and may travel to your neck, jaw, ears, arms and wrists.
+It is sometimes described as a ‘heaviness, burning, tightness, constriction or squeezing sensation’ or as a ‘heavy weight or pressure’.
+For some people chest discomfort can feel similar to indigestion or heartburn.

-- Feeling / being sick
+- Feeling or being sick

-- Becoming sweaty and clammy
+- Feeling sweaty and clammy

 - Looking very grey and pale